Veridise/veridise-docs/saas/guide/concepts/projects.md

 sidebar_position: 2
 ---

 In AuditHub, a `project` is the unit of work.
-It typically represents a real-world DeFi or ZK codebase you want to analyze (for example, a protocol implementation, a set of smart contracts, or circuits).
+It typically represents a real-world DeFi or ZK codebase you want to analyze (e.g., a protocol implementation, a set of smart contracts, or circuits).
 A project combines a codebase (tracked as one or more immutable [versions](/saas/guide/concepts/versions)) with the configuration AuditHub needs to run [tools](/saas/guide/concepts/tools) and create [tasks](/saas/guide/concepts/tasks) against that code.

 Projects live inside [organizations](/saas/guide/concepts/organizations).
 A single project can have many versions over time, but its project-level configuration remains stable across versions unless you explicitly edit it.